arkrow/PyMusicLooper/README.md

 ## Usage

 ```
-usage: python -m pymusiclooper [-h] [-p] [-e] [-j] [--disable-cache] path
+usage: python -m pymusiclooper [-h] [-p] [-e] [-j]
+                               [-m MIN_DURATION_MULTIPLIER] [--disable-cache]
+                               [--purge-cache]
+                               [path]

 Automatically find loop points in music files and play/export them.

 positional arguments:
   path                  path to music file.

 optional arguments:
   -h, --help            show this help message and exit
-  -p, --play       play the song on repeat with the best discovered loop point
+  -p, --play            play the song on repeat with the best discovered loop
-                   (default).
+                        point (default).
   -e, --export          export the song into intro, loop and outro files (WAV
                         format).
-  -j, --json       export the loop points (in samples) to a JSON file in the
+  -j, --json            export the loop points (in samples) to a JSON file in
-                   song's directory.
+                        the song's directory.
+  -m MIN_DURATION_MULTIPLIER, --min-duration-multiplier MIN_DURATION_MULTIPLIER
+                        Specify minimum loop duration as a multiplier of song
+                        duration (default: 0.35).
   --disable-cache       skip loading/using cached loop points.
+  --purge-cache         Purges all cached loop points and exits.
 ```

 PyMusicLooper will find the best loop point it can detect, and will then, depending on your arguments: